shijuvar/gokit/training/README.md

 * Building Microservices with Event Sourcing and CQRS.
 * A deep dive into cloud-native messaging systems: NATS and NATS Streaming Server.
 * Building Event-Driven Microservices with NATS Streaming Server.
-* Microservices development with Go kit.
+* Microservices development with Go-kit.
 *	A primer on container technologies.
 *	Introduction to service mesh and Istio.